Betting tip Primera Division: FC Valencia - Betis Sevilla

 Both teams have had a bad start into the new season.
 In order to turn things around Valencia has been active in the last couple of days of the transfer period and signed Garay.
 He should be able to compensate the leaving of Mustafi.
 Additionally Valencia can count on home court advantage on Sunday.
 Our recommendation: Tip 1.

-The last 1 results of Betis Sevilla in detail
+The last 5 results of FC Valencia in detail